Skip to main content

 Epochs and Layers

-As explained above, each epoch and each layer is a singleton; there's only ever one epoch 4 and one layer 9237.
+As explained above, each epoch and each layer is a singleton.
+For example, there is (and will be) only ever one epoch 4 and one layer 9237.
 One epoch consists of (contains) 4032 layers.

 Blocks and Transactions